Who we are

 In their 1998 International Congress, Chiara Lubich explained the “Art of Loving” to the Gen 4.
 She summed up six aspects of loving taken from the Gospel and which have been part of the Focolare life since its beginning.
 She gave them a small cube, or dice, with one phrase on each of the six sides.
 The children roll the dice in the morning and try to live whatever comes up and then share their experiences.
 This unique “game” has spread all over the world and teaches thousands of children a simple way to live the Gospel at home, at school and with their friends.

 2004 | The culture of giving and sharing

 In 2004, again during an International Congress, Lubich helps the gen4 to broaden the horizon of sharing.
 Giving is not just about material things (helping the most needy), but everything we have as talent, time, availability (giving help, a smile, listening …): it shall and can become a “lifestyle”, a new “culture of giving and sharing”.

 and the story continues ...

-“Dear Gen 4, as you may already know, the Gen 5 are born!
-Even though they are small, they understand many things above all love.
+“Dear Gen 4, as you may already know, the Gen 5 have been born!
+Even though they are small, they understand many things, especially about love.
 I entrust them to you.
 Be their guardian angels!”
-Chiara *
+Chiara

 Companions on the journey!
 To promote the harmonious growth of children

-Furthermore, attention to the child, to his/her integral formation, has led the Focolare Movement to put forward an educational paradigm (person-relationship) that can help children and young people to become protagonists of conscious choices and capable of living positive relationships
+Furthermore, this focus on an integral formation of children has led the Focolare Movement to put forward an educational paradigm Furthermore, attention to the child, to his/her integral formation, has led the Focolare Movement to put forward an educational paradigm ( the person in relationship) that helps children and young people become protagonists of their own conscious choices and renders them better able to form positive relationships.

 ACTIVITY AND MEETINGS